schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: subCategory

 		This is mostly from the UnicodeData.txt file from unicode.org.
-Some corrections and additions have been made (Smallcaps, ...). e.g: "Nonspacing", "Ligature", "Decimal Digit", ...
+Some corrections and additions have been made. e.g: "Nonspacing", "Ligature", "Decimal Digit", ...

 		:type: str